 Delete a Local User Account using Intune

-You might need to delete a local user account for various reasons, such as when it’s no longer in use or as part of a account cleanup process across all your organization’s devices.
+You might need to delete a local user account for various reasons, such as when it’s no longer in use or as part of the account cleanup process across all your organization’s devices.
 Whatever the case, you can easily delete a local user account on a Windows 10 or Windows 11 device using Intune.

 In my previous blog posts, I discussed how to create a local administrator account using Intune and add an existing Entra ID user to the local administrator group using Intune.
 This post will focus on deletion of local user account.